The Mystery Behind an Itchy Back

 Skin-friendly environment

-- Smart showers: Lukewarm water, ≤ 10 minutes, followed by a fragrance-free cream while skin is still damp seals moisture.
+- Smart showers: Lukewarm water, shorter showers, and a fragrance-free cream while skin is still damp can help seal in moisture.

 Upgraded product choices